-Event Dates are: March 3, April 7, and May 12, all from 2 pm to 8 pm.
-A light dinner will be served.
+Event Dates are: February 15, March 7, and March 28, all from 12 pm to 6 pm.
+A light meal will be served.

 Register for the series of three workshops here!
 If you are only able to attend one or two individual workshops, please see the individual workshop registration page for the date you wish to purchase.

-March 3.
-Undoing Anti-Blackness.
+March 7: Undoing Anti-Black Racism.
 We will look at how racism shows up in our lives and community spaces, the history of anti-black racism and how our economy benefits from it, how our differences are used to drive wedges between us, and strategies for working in solidarity with black people and ending racism in our own community.

-The Center is just a few minutes walk from the Beacon Hill Light Rail Station.
+The Historic Building is just a few minutes walk from the Beacon Hill Light Rail Station, (though the beautiful courtyard past Centilia where we’ve had trainings and events before).
 There is not a lot of street parking, so please take public transportation or arrive early.

 Volunteers needed!
-Contact Lisa if you’re interested in helping.
+Contact Diane if you’re interested in helping.